mvglasow/unison-wiki/Downloading-Unison.md

 ## Binaries built by github

-The unison sources contain CI code, and github builds binaries for a number of platforms, available via the "Releases" tab.
+The unison sources contain CI code, and github builds binaries for a limited number of platforms, available via the "Releases" tab.
   - GNU/Linux is built on Ubuntu, currently 18.04, and will likely work on other x86-64 machines with compatible dependencies.
   - GNU/Linux musl does not have the GUI and is likely more broadly usable.
   - macOS is built on macOS 10.15 with a target of 10.6, and will likely work correctly on earlier versions.
   - Windows is built with mingw, and will likely work on Windows 7 and up.

 Note that there are no binaries for most operating systems, and no binaries for most CPU architectures.
-Binaries are limited to a small number of popular OS/CPU combinations, based on what github offers.
+Binaries are limited to a small number of OS/CPU combinations, based on what github offers.

 See also [CI-built binary installation instructions](https://github.com/bcpierce00/unison/wiki/CI-Binary-instructions).